WilliamQLiu/data-onboarding/R_basics.md

         + If _homogeneity of variance_ has been violated, you can try different data transformations or you can try a different version of the _F-ratio_, like _Welch's F_.
         + If there's distributional problems, there are other methods like _bootstrapping_ or _trimmed means_ and _M-estimators_ that can correct for it.
 *  __Planned contrasts__ tells us which groups differ in an _ANOVA_.
 This is important because _F-ratio_ tells if there's an effect, but not what group causes it.  _Planned contrasts_ are a way of comparing different groups without causing _familywise error rate_.
 We can do this using two methods:
     1.  __planned comparisons (aka planned constrasts)__ - break down the _variance_ accounted for by the model into component parts.
 This is done when you have a specific hypotheses to test.
+Some rules:
+        -  If we have a control group, we compare this against the other groups
+        -  Each comparison must compare only two 'chunks' of variation (e.g. low dose, high dose)
+        -  Once a group has been singled out in a comparison, it can't be used in another comparison (we're slicing up the data like a cake, the same part of a cake can't be on multiple slices)
     2.  __post hoc tests (aka post hoc comparisons)__ - Compare every group (like you're doing multiple _t-tests_) but using a stricter acceptance criterion so that the familywise error rate doesn't rise above the acceptable .05.
 This is done when you have no specific hypothesis to test.

 <remember to continue here for more ANOVA notes>